Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 Lanz, with a high tone, "You serious?!"

 "Hm hm hm hm hm...
 Hahahahaha....  **HAHAHAHAHAHA**!!!"
 N put his hand over his golden mask as he laughed hard, continued asking, "Was that your doing, Queen?
 You haven't given up your false hope.
 Very well.
 By all means, look on."
 He took steps towards the group, "Witness how hollow your hope rings... as I slice it all to ribbons!"
-As he passed by her, he pushed her slightly and she fell and crashed onto the ground.
+As he passed by her, he pushed her a slight push, and she fell and crashed onto the ground.

-Noah suddenly felt the intense throbbing on his head again.
+Noah suddenly felt the intense throbbing in his head again.
 "What...
 Again...
-Blast it..."
-As his vision blurred, "Why does he... make my... head hurt..."
-It was so painful his sword and himself dropped to the ground.
+Blast it...
+Why does he... make my... head hurt..."
+His vision blurred and he dropped to the ground.

-That caught Lanz's attention, turning his head to him, asked, "Noah!
+That caught Lanz's attention, turning to him, shouted his question, "Noah!
 What's wrong?
-We're not done yet! **Take up your Blade!**"
+We're not done yet! **Take up your Blade!**" He strugglingly got hold of his blade as he spoke.

-He tried to pick up his sword slowly while Sena added, "What's going on?!"
+Sena was equally concerned, "What's going on?!"

 Mio: "Are you OK?"

-Just as he picked it up and stood, N spoke, "It is fate."
+He didn't have time to reply any; as he stood up with his sword, N cut in, "It is fate."

 Noah: "Huh?
 Fate?"

 "Many have tried, but none have ever managed to escape its flow."
-He summoned his blade.
+He summoned his blade, which shudders like Noah's; like two magnets trying to attract towards each other but cannot.

 Mio, looking at his sword, "What, that sword...
 How does he...?"
-It looked like Noah's.
+Noah's sword shuddered too after N summoned his sword.

-Before the battle begun, the Castle emergency siren rung.
-N turned to it, confused at the disturbance, and asked on his Iris, "What now?"
+The battle never played out; the Castle emergency siren rung, drawing their attention.
+N activated his Iris and asked, "What now?"

 "Lord High Consul!
 Th-the Lost Numbers are attacking!"

 "The Lost Numbers?!"
-Outside, there were many ships soaring above the air, with anti-air weapons firing from the castle at them.
-Where the bullet meet the shields, black smoke rose.
-The ships were exactly like the ones Guernica rode on.
-As they approached, the dropped the automatons onto the ground.
+A fleet of ships approaching the Castle from the sky; anti-air weapons firing at them; those that hit blew out black soot.
+As they approached, automatons were dropped from below the ships that looked exactly like the ones Guernica rode on.

-One of the ship aimed directly at the windows on the other side of the throne room, smashed the windows into pieces, dragging itself on the floor while dimming its engine.
-Friction took over and it stopped right behind the group.
-Automatons dropped to the ground and make their way, clearing any obstacles with their machine guns.
-N withdraw his sword from its sheathe, blocked the attacks by slicing so fast that it created a shield in a semicircle in front of him.
+The group could now see blaring fires from within the throne room.
+A ship aimed directly for one of the windows smashed it into pieces, dragged on the ground before friction brought it to a halt; it didn't wait to stop when it deployed the automatons attached to its body.
+The group turned to see the ship stop a distance from them.
+As the automatons made their way, most suppressed fire, to which N drew his sword and blocked them by slicing so fast it created a semicircle shield in front of him.
+Other larger automatons that seemed to have flying capabilities (rather than for fighting) took off towards the birth pods.

-Eunie remarked as the group watched some of the automatons flew off the ground, "Wait, those Levnises..."
+As Eunie watched, she commented, "Wait, those Levnises..."

 Sena: "Yeah, we've seen one before.
 Gotta be!"
-Those flying levnises got hold of the pods as other suppressed fire.
-The caught as many as they could with both their 'hands' while returning to the ship.
+They were reminded of Guernica.
+Each of the levnises caught hold of 2 birth pods, the maximum they could take with their two grips, before returning toward their windows, prepared to leave.

-Lanz sensed that now's the time to escape amidst the chaos, "Noah!
+Lanz sensed that now's the best time to escape, amidst the chaos, "Noah!
 Let's book it."
 He withdrew his blade and started running past them.

 Taion and the others joined in, himself speaking, "Yes.
 They won't be attacking the Colony now.
 There's no point in our being here any more!"
 Only Noah and Mio still had their weapons on, his weapons shuddering furiously.

 "You're right...
 Still..."

-Amidst the flame, N had no fear, but he no longer could stop them from escaping, only looking at them.
-Looking around, more automatons took steps slowly towards him, even if it means death.
+Amidst the flame and explosion, N had no fear, though he could no longer stop them from escaping.
+He looked at them calmly.
+Then, he turned to look  around him; more automatons slowly walking towards him, even if it means their death.

 "**NOAH!!!**" Lanz shouted.
 The best time to escape is almost nigh.

 "Nghh...
 All right!"
-They dashed back out as the automatons, each with two hive of pods swooshed above them.
-An automaton was firing its machine gun through the broken window, earning time for the automatons to escape.
-With an explosion and all automatons escaped, it turned back and zoomed into the distance with the other automatons.
-One of the pods that escaped was Ethel.
-The Castle did not go after them, watching the Lost Numbers retreating into the distance.
+As the group retreated, the transport automatons had finished catching hold of their respective (random) pods, flew from above their head towards the windows.
+A ship approached near the window and suppressed fire, giving time for them to escape.
+With the last ship leaving, the machine gun blew up the windows, and the ship turned and retreated last.
+The Lost Numbers had done their job; the ships dodged the anti-air weapons and retreated into the distance.
+Some of them were felled while retreating.
+One of the array of pods that escape contained Ethel in it.
+The gun stopped firing seeing them out of range.

-N pressed a button and took off his mask.
+N, looking at the mess, pressed a button and took off his mask.
 Looking at his palm, "The passage of fate...
 How easily it slips from my grasp..."
-Clenching his fist, "Yet perhaps, it will come within reach once more." ***His face, is an older version of Noah.***
+Clenching his fist, "Yet perhaps, it will come within reach once more."
+His iris cyan-turquoise, long hair that almost cover his eyes, sharp-tipped chin.

 "And if it does?
 What will you do then?"
-A female with silver leg plates entered from behind, with cat ears, wearing a silver mask. **_Her voice, is exactly Mio's._** As she approached N, she removed her mask; her face an older version of Mio's, of course.
+A female moebius, M, with silver leg plates entered from behind, with cat ears, wearing a silver mask, long silvery hair splashed behind her.
+As she approached N, she removed her mask.

-"Need you ask?
+He calmly replied, seemingly entertained by her side, "Need you ask?
 I will give us equilibrium.
 A time unchanging...
 Our eternity."
 She did not comment on his reply.

+She had sharp-tipped chin, big eyes: yellow outer iris, purple inner iris, thin eyebrow, long eyelashes.

+**_M, is for Mio._** \
+**_N, is for Noah._**

+Except, an older version of both.

 ---